ovh/docs/pages/platform/ai/notebook_tuto_marine_mammal_sounds_classification/guide.en-gb.md

 ### Cloning the GitHub repository

-The GitHub repository containing all examples for OVHcloud AI TRAINING is available [here][GITHUB OVHAI Examples].
+The GitHub repository containing all examples for OVHcloud AI NOTEBOOKS is available [here](https://github.com/ovh/ai-training-examples).

 Inside your notebook, open a new Terminal tab by clicking `File`{.action} > `New`{.action} > `Terminal`{.action}.